 To ensure a steady supply of rPET for yarn spinning and fabric production, we rely on both the clean-up program and the local collection network of our Ocean Bound Plastic certified recycling partner in Surabaya, Java.
 Over the past year, we have observed that PET collectors are increasing in the clean-up region and throughout Indonesia.
 We see this as a positive development, as some types of plastic have become valuable and offer an economic opportunity for people, with the benefit that less waste remains in the environment.

-We expect that the volumes and the share from other collection networks will continue to grow as less PET is available and the competition for it does not align with our mission.
+We expect the volumes and share from other collection networks to continue to grow as less PET is available and competition for it is not aligned with our mission.
 Nevertheless, we remain committed to expanding our clean-up operations in Indonesia.
 We believe that for long-term impact, it is crucial to give plastic waste an economic value, even if we cannot use all of it in our production.

 LIMIT: RECYCLING ALL TYPES OF PLASTIC

-In the clean-up program, the communities collect every type of plastic they can find, regardless of shape, size, or condition, as any plastic waste can harm nature.
+In the clean-up program, communities collect every type of plastic they can find, regardless of shape, size, or condition, as any plastic waste can harm nature.
 However, plastic waste comes in many colors and chemical structures.
-For our fabric made of Ocean Impact Plastic, we can currently only use PET bottles, which accounted for 12% of the waste collected in 2023.
-The majority of the collected plastic, however, consists of low-quality plastic, such as multi-layer or composite plastics or heavily degraded or unidentifiable waste.
+For our fabric made from recycled plastic waste from coastal areas, we can currently only use PET bottles, which accounted for 12% of the waste collected in 2023.
+The majority of the collected plastic, however, consists of low-quality plastic, such as multi-layer or composite plastics, or heavily degraded or unidentifiable waste.

 Currently, GOT BAG Indonesia sends non-recyclable plastics to cement plants, where they replace fossil fuels in energy production.
 Other recyclable plastics that are not suitable for our bag production are either sent to recycling partners or kept in our warehouse until suitable recycling solutions are found.
 Due to limited recycling technologies and local partners, it takes time to find the best solution for as many types of plastic as possible.
 We strictly avoid disposal in landfills, as these are often poorly managed in Indonesia and prone to leakage.
 Consequently, a significant portion of the collected plastic goes into thermal recovery, as not many types can currently be integrated into our products.